hilton/hilton.github.com/blog/_posts/2022-03-01-scope-scales.md

 When you plan long-term initiatives, you don’t have to split them in the same way.
-When you start with a long-term goal on a three-year roadmap, you can which part of it to slice off in the first year, without planning the remaining slices for years two and three.
+When you start with a long-term goal on a three-year roadmap, you can choose which part of it to slice off in the first year, without planning the remaining slices for years two and three.

 Instead of splitting something in two, and dealing with both parts, as in a game of [Asteroids](https://en.wikipedia.org/wiki/Asteroids_(video_game)),